 Go to the Rooftop Cinema because we said so

 Caz and I got heaps of tips and recommendations for our trip to Melbourne.
 It's great that everyone has something you "have to see," but when twenty people give you tips about where to eat or the best bar in a city, it quickly becomes white noise.
-That’s why it was so refreshing when everyone we talked to about Melbourne gave us the same tip for a great night out - the Rooftop Cinema.
+That’s why it was so refreshing when everyone we talked to about Melbourne gave us the same tip for a great night out - the Rooftop Cinema. | |

-Situated on Swanston Street, this kitschy gem resides on the 6th floor rooftop of one of the many buildings that create the CBD skyline.
-Home to a lively happy hour crowd of both professionals and hipsters, we found ourselves transported to Brooklyn for the afternoon as we reclined on astroturf lawns with a cold beer amidst the skyscrapers of Melbourne.
+Situated on Swanston Street, this kitschy gem resides on the 6th floor rooftop of one of the many buildings that create the

+For anyone not interested in seeing a movie, either because you don’t like the selection (they only screen one film each night) or it’s sold out (tickets go fast), the bar is open and happenin' most of the afternoon.
+It closes for an hour at 7 pm to allow the staff to transform the hip beer garden into a romantic outdoor movie theater with incredibly chic and comfortable lawn chairs.
 Doors reopen at 8pm for the 9 o'clock screenings so arrive early for the best seats.
 The bar re-opens for pre-movie cocktails but the prices are dear ($9 beers and $10 cocktails), so maybe just enjoy the hot chocolate and coffees like we did (they're only $3).
 Once the sun goes down it gets wicked cold, so bring a blanket.
 If you forget, don't worry - they rent em for $5.
+Caz and I lucked into seeing Inception which is friggin awesome regardless, but when viewed on a rooftop set against the skyline as the sun sets on a clear summer night – fuhgeddaboudit.
+One of the pitfalls of traveling the way we do (staying in one place long enough to get jobs and really plug into the area) is that sometimes we get lax about venturing out and doing touristy things. |

 That’s why I’m stoked that we’ve already checked the rooftop cinema off our list.
-It was an amazing first experience in Melbourne, and will stick out in our minds as one of the best things we’ve done on our trip.
+It was an amazing first experience in

 P.S.
 It’s also an awesome place to take a date.
-Tickets cost $20, but chicks dig it.
+Tickets cost $20, but chicks dig it. |

 Thursday, January 6, 2011